Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Floodplain Maps

-In response to the changes to flood impacted watersheds, the state legislature has allocated funds to the Colorado Water Conservation Board (CWCB) to conduct natural hazard mapping, including updating the previous floodplain maps and creating new floodplain maps where none currently exist.
+Following the 2013 flood, the state legislature allocated funds to the Colorado Water Conservation Board (CWCB) to conduct natural hazard mapping.
+The Colorado Hazard Mapping Program (CHAMP) updated the previous floodplain maps and created new floodplain maps where none existed for waterways most affected by the 2013 flood.

-For more information, visit the Colorado Hazard Mapping website.
+For more information, visit the Floodplain Remapping Project website.

-Boulder County participates in the National Flood Insurance Program (NFIP).
+Boulder County participates in the National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA).
 The NFIP makes federally-backed flood insurance available for all buildings, whether they are in the floodplain or not.
 Flood insurance covers direct losses caused by surface flooding, including a river flowing over its banks, a lake or ocean storm, and local drainage problems.
+Communities that participate in the NFIP must adopt and enforce floodplain management regulations.

 The NFIP insures buildings, including mobile homes, with two types of coverage: structural, and contents.
 Structural coverage is for the walls, floors, insulation, furnace, and other items permanently attached to the structure.
 Contents coverage may be purchased separately provided the contents are in an insurable building.

-• Boulder County participates in the NFIP’s Community Rating System (CRS) and maintains a number of activities under the CRS that correspond to a credit rating of 5, which translates to as much as a 25% reduction in flood insurance premiums for property owners in unincorporated Boulder County.
+• Boulder County’s participation in the NFIP’s Community Rating System (CRS) results in a 25% reduction in flood insurance premiums purchased through the NFIP for property in unincorporated Boulder County

 • There is a 30-day waiting period when purchasing flood insurance